aaronallen8455/decoy/README.md

 To add a rules dynamically, send a post request to the `_add-rules` endpoint with an array of JSON specifications for the rules to be added as the request body.
+The response will be a JSON array of the IDs assigned to those rules in the order they were sent.
 For example, if the server is running on port 9000, the request would be sent to `http://localhost:9000/_add-rules`.
 The JSON for specifying a rule is outlined below.
-There is an `_add-rule` endpoint for adding a single rule rather than an array of rules.
+There is also an `_add-rule` endpoint for adding a single rule rather than an array of rules which returns a single rule ID.

+Rules can be removed from a server using the `_remove-rules` and `_remove-rule` endpoints which take as the request body an array of rule IDs or a single rule ID respectively.

+The server can be reset to to its initial state by hitting the `_reset` endpoint.

 ## Rule specification
 The [JSON schema](https://json-schema.org) for the rule specification object